bigjosh/TSL/README.md

 The low voltage flag is cleared in the RX8900 when it is programmed with the start time at the factory.

+##### Phase 3

+The left LCD module shows `XXVOLt` where `XX` is the current Vcc voltage as read by the XMEGA analog to digital converter.
+There is an implied decimal point between the two digits, so `31VOLT` means the XMEGA just sampled the Vcc as 3.1 volts.
+Note that this voltage can be slightly lower than what it will be when running normally because this diagnostics screen uses much more current than the normal modes do.

+The right LCD module shows `VErXXX` where `XXX` is the current firmware version as defined in the TSL.c source code.
+There is an implied decimal point between the first and second digits so `VER101` indicates firmware version 1.01.

 #### `T` Pin

 Grounding the `T` pin will show the stored trigger time.
-The left `:` is lit to differentiate this mode.
+The left & right `:`'s are lit to differentiate this display.

-The display will show "no TriG" if the EEPROM trigger flag is not set.
+The display will show "no triG" if the EEPROM trigger flag is not set.

 ## Build notes